AYLIEN/ml-challenge/README.md

 3. Implement an API according to the open api specification.
 4. Create a web service (in Python 3) to serve the persisted model.
 5. Deploy the model locally.
-6. Implement changes in `docker-compose.yaml` to build the docker image with required ML libraries
+6. Create a container with your solution that can be run on Kubernetes.
-7. Provide some sample curl commands or a [Postman](https://www.postman.com/) collection
+7. Provide some sample curl commands or a [Postman](https://www.postman.com/) collection.
+8. *Stretch Goal 1* - Suggest and/or implement improvements to the model.
-8. *Stretch Goal 1* - Testing of the API before deployment
+9. *Stretch Goal 2* - Testing of the API before deployment.
-9. *Stretch Goal 2* - Metrics API for inspecting current metrics of the service
+10. *Stretch Goal 3* - Metrics API for inspecting current metrics of the service.

-For bonus points (not required):

-* Suggest and/or implement improvements to the model.

-Note:

-* There is no "strict" validation of your request messages, we mostly care about how you will integrate such transformation into your code.
-* We expect a web service that can run indefinitely, linearly scale and process as many requests as possible until stopped.
+**Note:** We expect a web service that can run indefinitely, linearly scale and process as many requests as possible until stopped.
 The service should be able to accept as many requests as the model can process.